OK-CodeClinic/Deploying-a-Node.js-App-to-AWS-EKS-via-CI-CD-Pipeline-with-Helm-and-SonarQube/README.md

 ```

 ## Conclusion:
- This setup not only enhances the deployment speed and reliability but also maintains high code quality standards, making the application resilient and production-ready.
+ This setup not only enhances the deployment speed and reliability but also maintains high code quality standards, making the application resilient and production-ready..

 ## Author: